Soil formation: Hans Jenny's state equation

 This is often remembered with the mnemonic Clorpt.

-Jenny's state equation in Factors of Soil Formation differs from the Vasily Dokuchaev equation, treating time (t) as a factor, adding topographic relief (r), and pointedly leaving the ellipsis open for more factors (state variables) to be added as our understanding becomes more refined.
+Jenny's state equation in Factors of Soil Formation differs from Vasily Dokuchaev's equation, treating time (t) as a factor, adding topographic relief (r), and pointedly leaving the ellipsis open for more factors (state variables) to be added as our understanding becomes more refined.

 There are two principal methods by which the state equation may be solved: first in a theoretical or conceptual manner by logical deductions from certain premises, and second empirically by experimentation or field observation.
 The empirical method is still mostly employed today, and soil formation can be defined by varying a single factor and keeping the other factors constant.
 This had led to the development of empirical models to describe pedogenesis, such as climofunctions, biofunctions, topofunctions, lithofunctions, and chronofunctions.
 Since Jenny published his formulation in 1941, it has been used by innumerable soil surveyors all over the world as a qualitative list for understanding the factors that may be important for producing the soil pattern within a region.